American Steam merchant

 |Notes on event|

 At 01.19 hours on 8 June 1942 the unescorted and unarmed Suwied (Master Bernard Roosevelt Davis) was hit by a G7a torpedo from U-107 while steaming on a non-evasive course at 9 knots about 140 miles southeast of Cozumel Island off the Yucatan Peninsular.
 The torpedo hit on the port side aft of the engine room, killed two men on watch below and caused the ship to sink within 3 minutes.
 So fast that no distress signal could be sent and the eight officers, 24 crewmen and one passenger had to abandon ship immediately in one lifeboat and a raft.
-Two officers and four crewmen were lost.
-The master, five officers, 20 crewmen and one passenger were picked up by USCGC Nemesis (WPC 111) after 19 hours in 20°05N/84°48W after being directed to them by an US Navy aircraft.
+One officer and five crewmen were lost.
+The master, six officers, 19 crewmen and one passenger were picked up by USCGC Nemesis (WPC 111) after 19 hours in 20°05N/84°48W after being directed to them by an US Navy aircraft.

 If you can help us with any additional information on this vessel then please contact us.